compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 - Algorithm did not universally result in speedups in low H regime.
 - Minimal degradation in test accuracy across most model sizes.
 - Our method performs best with very wide architectures, confirming its suitability for deployment scenarios involving large-capacity models.

+### Next Steps
+- Show this example with ONNX enabled.